YoJimbo0321/Notes/PC/Mouse, Mousepad, FPS Settings, ETC.md

 ## General Mouse Sensitivity and CPI Considerations

 - **One's ideal/preferred mouse sensitivity will depend on their setup (size/shape/weight of mouse, friction of mouse skates/mousepad, etc.) and on their personal anatomy/biomechanics (hand size, arm length, wrist flexibility, etc.).**
 - **The preferred sensitivity could also vary depending on the specific game.
-Some particularly important considerations include: TTK and the relative importance of smooth tracking vs quick flicks, what the common aiming ranges/situations are, character movement speed and movement options, whether or not the game penalizes accuracy while moving (which in turn affects whether you can use strafing to help make adjustments while shooting), whether the game has ADS zoom or not (ADS zoom and optics can make higher sensitivities more manageable at longer ranges), etc.**
+Some particularly important considerations include: TTK and the relative importance of smooth tracking vs quick flicks, what the common aiming ranges/situations are, how much vertical aiming you need to do, character movement speed and movement options, whether or not the game penalizes accuracy while moving (which in turn affects whether you can use strafing to help make adjustments while shooting), whether the game has ADS zoom or not (ADS zoom and optics can make higher sensitivities more manageable at longer ranges), etc.**
 - **Additionally, aiming in all FPS games benefits from proper positioning, pre-aiming, and crosshair placement, and each can serve to enhance the strengths of a given mouse sensitivity while mitigating any drawbacks.**
 - You could even choose to change your sensitivity depending on what role/character you're playing within a single given game.
 For example, playing on a higher sensitivity for close-range characters and a lower sensitivity for mid-to-far range characters in games like Overwatch.
 - Technically, a mouse set to a higher CPI should be somewhat more precise due to literally having an increased number of counts per inch versus a lower CPI, and lower effective latency as a result (shorter gaps between ticks).
 As such, a mouse set at 1600 CPI and 1.0 sensitivity in a given game should, in theory, have the same cm/360 distance as a mouse set at 400 CPI and 4.0 sensitivity, while being slightly more precise and having lower effective latency.
 However, pro and other notable players often seem to anecdotally prefer their mouse to be at 400 or 800 CPI, rather than say 1600 or 3200 CPI.